btmartin721/construct_pipeline/README.md

 parallel
 ```

 If you are working on a distributed HPC enviroment without sudo (root) privelidges, I highly recommend installing R using conda.
+You can use the __Renv.yml__ file to create your environment with required packages.
+E.g.:

+`conda env create -f Renv.yml`

+__Installing the packages yourself__

-You will also need to install r-essentials and r-base.
+You will need to install r-essentials and r-base.
 E.g.:

 `conda create -n r_env r-essentials r-base`